Short Bio & Research Interest

-I am a researcher (Senior Member of Technical Staff)
+I am a systems researcher (Senior Inventive Scientist)

 in Mobile and Pervasive Systems Research group at AT&T Labs Research.